Probing the accretion geometry of black hole X-ray binaries: A multi-mission spectro-polarimetric and timing study: Discussion

 Meanwhile, several models have been proposed to account for the observed polarization in BH-XRBs.
 For instance, remarkably high PD ($\sim 8.3\%$) of 4U 1630$-$47 is attributed to the emission from a partially ionized thin/slim accretion disc viewed at inclination $i \gtrsim 60^{\circ}$ \citep{Ratheesh-etal2024}.
 Similar explanation is also suggested for LMC X$-3$ in the HSS that exhibits PD $\sim 3\%$ at $i \sim 70^{\circ}$ \citep{Majumder-etal2024a, Svoboda-etal2024a}.
 Further, scattering of photons in strong disc winds of different opening angles ($\alpha_{\rm w} \sim 30^{\circ}-40^{\circ}$) has also been suggested as another possible mechanism to explain high PD values of 4U 1630$-$47 \citep{Kushwaha-etal2023a, Rawat-etal2023a, Nitindala-etal2025}.
+However, \cite{Tomaru-etal2024} demonstrated that electron scattering in an optically thin wind produces polarization in a direction opposite to that obtained from the intrinsic emission from an optically thick disc.
+As a result, the wind component is expected to depolarize the total emission, including the intrinsic disc emission.
+Therefore, the presence of disc-wind from the optically thick disc appears to be insufficient to account for the observed high PD in 4U 1630$-$47.
 On the other hand, in high-spin black hole systems, strong relativistic effects cause intense gravitational lensing that bends emitted photons back onto the disc.
 This enhances the reflection features and significantly affects the observed polarization \cite[see \S4.2,][]{Schnittman-etal2009}.
 Such an effect appears consistent with the polarimetric observations (PD $\sim 1.2-2.5\%$) in the soft state as reported for rapidly spinning systems like Cyg X$-1$ ($a_{*} > 0.998$) and 4U $1957+115$ ($a_{*} \sim 0.988$) \citep{Marra-etal2024, Steiner-etal2024}.